 Figure 6: Model of pathway rerouting for insulin formulations by additives and its dependence on concentrations.
 Understanding the mechanistics of pathway rerouting by additives and concentration enables emulation of the desired conditions or behavior that may be crucial for specific pharmaceutical targets.

-Discussion and Conclusions
+Discussion

 The widely accepted model for insulin hexamerization is monomer-dimer-hexamer, while an additional tetrameric intermediate is sometimes also considered.
 In both cases, the hexamer formation is promoted by complexation with two Zn2+ ions.
 These mechanisms are supported by bulk studies that correlate changes in a macroscopic property with the average oligomerization state and fitting the experimental observations with models assuming, albeit not directly observing, only dimeric and tetrameric additions.
 The relatively low sensitivity on the methods requires recording at the μM range, which is relevant to the administrated insulin concentrations, but not the insulin concentration in the blood24,25.